chintan1995/SpokenDigitRecognition_Deployment/README.md

 # SpokenDigitRecognition_Deployment

-This repo is only used in Heroku for app deployment.
+This repo is used only for Heroku app deployment